listener-js/listener/README.md

 ## Listen callback

-If a `listen` function is present, it is called when your class instance is passed to the `listen` function:
+If a `listen` function is present on your listener class, it is called when your class instance is passed to the `listen` function:

 ```ts
 import { Listener } from "@listener-js/listener"